Energy

 You can find the full index with all of our data ranked here.

-Figures are calculated per 1,000 of a county’s population and taken from the most up-to-date data across all sources; mostly 2023 and 2022.
+Figures are calculated per 1,000 of a county’s population and taken from the most up-to-date data across all sources; mostly from 2024.

 Top 10 counties